shaunlebron/history-of-lisp-parens/psl-fedit-documtentation.md

                         (car a)
                         (append & b) ) ) )

-*Figure I The Lisp Editor The three lines at the top of the screen form a menu containing the more important (mostly single character) editor commands; then the structure being edited is displayed (in this case a function definition).
+*Figure 1 The Lisp Editor The three lines at the top of the screen form a menu containing the more important (mostly single character) editor commands; then the structure being edited is displayed (in this case a function definition).
 The ampersands (&) indicate detail that has had to be suppressed for the structure to fit on the vdu screen.*

-2.2.3 Editor commands
+### 2.2.3 Editor commands

+#### Elementary moving

-Elementary moving When the arrow keys are pressed, the edit pointer does not move from character to character like a cursor in a text editor (e.g. the Panos editor), but jumps from one s-expression to the next.
+When the arrow keys are pressed, the edit pointer does not move from character to character like a cursor in a text editor (e.g. the Panos editor), but jumps from one s-expression to the next.
 The best way to familiarise yourself with the edit pointer's style of movement is to experiment.
 In addition to using the arrow keys, there are several commands to move the edit pointer around, and thus make other parts of the structure the current s-expression.
 They are:

 * h - Move to the head of the current s-expression.
 * t - Move to its tail.